Applying for a Liquor Delivery Service Licence – A Guide

 The Guide is adapted from the Licence to Deliver Liquor Guide put out by the AGCO themselves.

-Licence to Deliver – How to Apply
+Liquor Delivery Licence – How to Apply

 All applications regarding distribution and selling liquor must be done through AGCO’s portal, iAGCO.
 All applications, endorsements, and permits in the liquor business are managed by AGCO.
 To apply, make sure you create an account first.